+Parameters Description

-Parameters Description Configuration file The configuration file must be in the current project directory.
+Configuration file The configuration file must be in the current project directory.
 The file name can be freely defined.

 Delay after connection termination (ms) If the connection fails, the driver will take the set amount of time between re-attempts to establish communication.

-Default: 20000 ms Char string without header deactivated: for STRING activated: for ARRAY(CHAR) default: inactive
+Default: 20000 ms

+Char string without header The type of String variables in the PLC S7 String with or without header information:

+▶ Inactive: STRING

+▶ Active: ARRAY (CHAR)

+Default: inactive